Protected vegetation frequently asked questions

 What is protected vegetation?

-Protected vegetation is identified by Council under the Natural Assets Local Law 2003 (NALL).
-This law protects Brisbane’s natural vegetation and delivers a balance between protecting the city’s environment and people, property and lifestyle.
+Protected vegetation is identified by Brisbane City Council under the Natural Assets Local Law 2003 (NALL).
+This law protects Brisbane’s vegetation and delivers a balance between protecting the city’s environment and people, property and lifestyle.
 You may require a permit to manage vegetation that is protected under this law.

 Does my property contain protected vegetation?